Data protection

 Storage of CCTV images

 Recordings are kept for 31 days for street cameras.
 They are kept for 7 to 14 days for cameras used for the security of council buildings.
 Storage and retrieval of CCTV images allows analysis of evidence after an event has occurred.
-The council is only permitted to store images recorded from CCTV cameras for 31 days.
+We are only permitted to store images recorded from CCTV cameras for 31 days.
 This is unless the Police request images for evidence in an investigation.
 After 31 days, all images that have not been formally requested for evidence are destroyed.

 Schedule 2 Part 1 (2) requests for CCTV recordings

-Organisations that have a crime prevention, law enforcement or tax collection function may require CCTV footage held by Hull City Council -
+Organisations that have a crime prevention, law enforcement or tax collection function may require CCTV footage held by us -

 • to prevent or detect a crime